ranaldsgift/KefinTweaks/README.md

 0a. **Install Prerequisites listed above**
 0b. **If you are using JellyfinEnhanced, you MUST disable the "Watchlist" feature from the plugin settings**
 1. **Add a new script to your JS Injector Plugin**
-2. **Copy this entire contents of kefinTweaks.js into the new script**
+2. **Copy the entire contents of kefinTweaks.js into the new script**

 **Optionally update the "scriptRoot" in the KefinTweaks script if you wish to customize and host these scripts yourself.**